michaeltelford/govalidator/README.md

     $ go run main.go | jq

-Which produces the following JSON errors (which could be returned as a 400 Bad Request in an API etc.):
+Which produces the following JSON errors (which could be returned as a 400 Bad Request in an API response etc.):

 ```json
 {